hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_single_line_drawing_of_a_drone_ag_53450a5f-8ac0-44eb-9516-58b5fe0bb181-0_0.content.md

 Write me content for website with wallpaper which alt text is:

-"A wallpaper with a single line drawing of a drone, against a background of geometric shapes in complementary colors."
+"A wallpaper with a single line drawing of a drone, against a background of geometric shapes in Com<wbr>ple<wbr>men<wbr>ta<wbr>ry colors."

 The name/title of the page should not be 1:1 copy of the alt text but rather a real content of the website which is using this wallpaper.

 - Use markdown format
 - Start with heading
 - Heading should be short and concise
 - The content should look like a real website
 - The website should not be about the wallpaper, wallpaper is just a related background
 - Heading should be contain work "wallpaper" or "background"
 - Include real sections like references, contact, user stories, etc. use things relevant to the page purpose.